2015 Kundby bomb plot

 The Kundby case was a 2016 plan to bomb two schools in Denmark, including a Jewish school in Copenhagen.
-The plan was made by a 15-year-old Danish girl from Kundby, Denmark who had converted to Islam and became an enthusiastic supporter of jihad and of ISIS.
+The plan was made by a 15-year-old Danish girl from Kundby, Denmark named Natascha Colding-Olsen.
 The police found chemicals to create a bomb in her home in Kundby.

 Background

-A 15-year-old Muslim girl planned to build a bomb to blow up two schools in Denmark: Sydskolen in Fårevejle (near Holbæk), which she previously attended, and Carolineskolen, a Jewish school in Copenhagen.
+15-year-old Natascha Colding-Olsen planned to build a bomb to blow up two schools in Denmark: Sydskolen in Fårevejle (near Holbæk), which she previously attended, and Carolineskolen, a Jewish school in Copenhagen.
 The plotter was 17 at the time of her trial.
 An American captain from Iraq warned Denmark, which led to detention of the girl and a 24-year-old Turkish man.
-The plotter, a recent convert to Islam, wrote on her Facebook page of her desire to help convert more Danish people to Islam and joined a Facebook page of ISIS supporters.
-She is described as having undergone a rapid transformation, changing within a few months from a teenager interested in clothes and boys, into a young woman interested in fighting a holy war.
+The plotter, a recent convert to Islam, wrote on her Facebook page of her desire to help convert more Danish people to Islam and joined a Facebook page for ISIS supporters.
+Colding-Olsen was described as having undergone a rapid transformation, changing within a few months from a teenager interested in clothes and boys, into a young woman interested in fighting a holy war.
 She told the court that she became interested because Islamist ideas and ISIS were "exciting".

 The Turkish man was not charged in the Kundby plot due to insufficient evidence against him, but in early 2017, when 25 years old, he received a prison sentence, lost his Danish citizenship (he had been a dual national of Turkey and Denmark) and was banned for life from visiting Denmark after being convicted of joining the terror organization ISIS during trips to Syria.
 He was only the second person to lose his Danish citizenship due to terror-related charges.

 History

 Arrest and detention

 On 13 January 2016 police found bomb-making chemicals in the home of the plotter on Trønningevej in Kundby.
-She had not succeeded in making a bomb.
+Colding-Olsen had not succeeded in making a bomb.
 The plotter was arrested at 12:22 CET.
 The court in Holbæk placed her in pre-trial detention.